 The key difference between volatile and nonvolatile is that the volatile substances have a tendency to vaporize whereas the nonvolatile substances do not have a tendency to vaporize.

 Conversion from a liquid phase to the gaseous phase can take place in different paths like evaporation or vaporization at the boiling point.
 Evaporation is the process of changing a liquid into its vapour stage.
 The substances that can undergo this vaporization easily are “volatile substances”.
 Therefore, the term volatile refers to the ability to convert into the vapour phase.
 In contrast , nonvolatile substances are the opposite of the volatile substances.

 Volatility is the tendency of a substance to vaporize.
-Volatile substances have the capability to go into the vapor phase.
+Volatile substances have the capability to go into the vapour phase.
 This may happen during heating or without heating.
-Volatility and the vapor pressure of a substance are related.
-If the volatility is high, the vapor pressure is also high.
-If the volatility is low, then the vapor pressure is low.
+Volatility and the vapour pressure of a substance related to each other.
+If the volatility is high, the vapour pressure is also high.
+On the other hand, if the volatility is low, then the vapour pressure is low.

-Non volatile substances are substances which do not vaporize rapidly.
-They don’t have a higher vapor pressure at the normal room temperature and pressure.
-Nonvolatile substances will mostly be as solids in the room temperature.
-Sodium chloride, silver nitrate are nonvolatile compounds.
+Nonvolatile substances are substances which do not vaporize rapidly.
+They don’t have a higher vapour pressure at the normal room temperature and pressure.
+Also, nonvolatile substances will mostly exist as solids in the room temperature.
+For example, sodium chloride, silver nitrate are nonvolatile compounds.